teochewthunder/nike-meme-generator/README.md

 # Nike Meme Generator

 This little app uses PHP for file upload.
-The details are similar to the repository in [Asynchronous File Upload](https://github.com/teochewthunder/asynchronous-file-upload), except that we also include something to ascertain that the file uloaded is a valid image file.
+The details are similar to the repository in [Asynchronous File Upload](https://github.com/teochewthunder/asynchronous-file-upload), except that we also include something to ascertain that the file uploaded is a valid image file.

 The CSS is interpersed with PHP code variables which will use:
 - *colinkaepernick.jpg* as the default image background